DoubleMagnesium/Lunar-Hab-Sensors/README.md

 To install it on a TelosB device, first determine what ID you want to use, then run the following, replacing "X" with your desired ID number

     make telosb reinstall,X
-Do this for all, but the base node, assigning each one a unique ID number.
+Do this for all but the base node, assigning each one a unique ID number.
 Next, the base node will be programmed.

     cd ~/tinyos-main/apps/BaseStation
     make telosb install

+### Testing sensors
-Finally, to run the data extraction program, execute:
+To run the data extraction program, execute:

     cd ~/tinyos-main/apps/Sensors
     motelist